-The Tourism Council of Bhutan is pleased to announce the Tourism Policy of the Kingdom of Bhutan
+is pleased to announce the Tourism Policy of the Kingdom of Bhutan

 Tourism has the potential to create greater benefits across its diverse value chain benefiting various sections of society.
 It is important that the type of tourism and the reforms thereof are in the larger interest and future benefits of the industry and country.
-Further, given the multi-sectoral nature of the tourism industry, it is important that engagement, partnerships, and collaborations at all levels are strengthened and tourism-friendly sector policies and plans are given the highest considerations by the sector stakeholders for tourism to grow and benefit all.
+Further, given the multi-sectoral nature of the tourism industry, it is important that engagement, partnerships, and collaborations at all levels are strengthened and tourism-friendly sector policies and plans are given the highest consideration by the sector stakeholders for tourism to grow and benefit all.

-Tourism is a strategic and valuable asset like any other natural resources for the country and people and hence critically important to harness its benefits in a sustainable manner, acceptable to our society and strengthening rather than undermining our nature, culture, tradition religion, and more importantly to avoid short term quick material gains.
+Tourism is a strategic and valuable asset like any other natural resource for the country and people and hence critically important to harness its benefits in a sustainable manner, acceptable to our society and strengthening rather than undermining our nature, culture, tradition religion, and more importantly to avoid short term quick material gains.

-The promotion and development of sustainable tourism are even more relevant in the current context with the pandemic.
+The promotion and development of sustainable tourism are even more relevant in the current context of the pandemic.
 It is now important for us to build on the foundation that we have with robust reforms that will bring greater benefits for all through sustainable and inclusive tourism.

 It is my sincere hope that the Tourism Policy of the Kingdom of Bhutan, 2021 will guide and benefit the industry stakeholders and the country in promoting sustainable tourism.